-Asked by jess81 more than 1 year ago
+Asked by jess81 3 years ago

 I've got thick hair that grows quickly.
 Ever since I was a teenager, I've been shaving every other day.
 Normally this was ok, but lately I've been getting irritation from shaving.
 I've never waxed, and am worried about the ingrown hairs that are associated with it.
 Dipilatories don't last long either, and I'm not fond of using strong chemicals on a regular basis.
 My GP said laser hair removal is a waste of time.
 I've got an olive complexion and dark hair, can anyone offer me advice.
 I'm scared of the term 'laser'.
 Thank you, Jess xxx